517099/Payroll-Management-System-using-C-with-OOP-concepts/README.md

 # Display List of Employees:

 This feature displays the record of all employees added in file.
-The records are displayed in a tabular pattern containing information such as code name of the employee, phone number, date of joining, designation, grade and salary.
+The records are displayed in a tabular pattern containing information such as code name of the employee, phone number, date of joining, designation, grade and salary package.